About David Moon

 Maryland Juice, Founding Editor:

-I run a Maryland politics blog with a decidedly activist bent.
-We promote the spread of inside political information to the public, with an eye toward advancing social & economic justice and much ignored civil liberties issues.
+I previously managed a Maryland politics blog with a decidedly activist bent.
+We promoted the spread of inside political information to the public, with an eye toward advancing social & economic justice and much ignored civil liberties issues.
 In 2013, we were named one of America's top state-based political blogs by The Washington Post.
 In 2012, we were rated the #2 best Maryland politics blog by Baltimore Sun readers.

 Jamie Raskin, Campaign Manager (2005-2006):

-In his very first election for public office, I managed law professor Jamie Raskin's rise to the Maryland State Senate.
-We created a massive public presence for the previously unknown progressive academic throughout Silver Spring and Takoma Park, resulting in a 2 to 1 victory over an incumbent Senator who had served in office for over three decades.
+In his very first election for public office, I managed law professor Jamie Raskin's campaign for the Maryland State Senate.
+We helped build massive public visibility for his agenda and vision throughout Silver Spring and Takoma Park, resulting in a 2 to 1 victory over a three-decade incumbent.

 I attended college at Tufts University and law school at American University.
-During this time, I interned at and volunteered for organizations ranging from the ACLU and Innocence Project, to the NOW Legal Defense & Education Fund and Students Against the Death Penalty.
-You can find out more about my advocacy for justice by watching the short video below:
+During this time, I interned at and volunteered for organizations ranging from the ACLU and Midatlantic Innocence Project, to the National Organization for Women Legal Defense & Education Fund and Students Against the Death Penalty.